 When creating the visualization, one layout list is identified as the reality timeline and is drawn automatically.
-The diegetic timelines are drawn on-demand by selecting from a drop-down menu (Fig. 5).
+The diegetic timelines are drawn on-demand by selecting from a drop-down menu (Fig. 1).
 At any point the user can choose to draw either a reality timeline, a diegetic timeline, or both.
 This not only visualizes each timeline independently, but also enables a visual comparison of timelines.
-Comparison is useful to determine how different choices, either in the past or in the future, affect how a narrative timeline proceeds.
-For example, if we visualized actions by a person over time, we could vary choices they made in the past to see diegetic timelines where they decided differently.
-We could also vary choices in the future (if known) to see which choices lead to which future outcomes.
-This would identify individuals of interest versus individuals whose potential future states are not of concern.

 Any timeline can be chosen to represent the reality timeline, using the drop-down menu in the interface, automatically categorizing other timelines as diegetic.
 When visualizing only the reality timeline, we depict entity links using solid lines at 100% opacity.
 When visualizing only the diegetic timelines, we depict entity links using dashed lines at 100% opacity.
-When both reality and diegetic timelines are visualized, we depict entity links from the reality timeline using solid lines at 66% opacity, and overlay the entity links from the diegetic timeline using dashed lines at 100% opacity.
-Overlaying the timelines with different opacities offers two benefits over side-by-side comparison: (1) by expanding the area of comparison, overlaying reduces the cognitive effort required to detect changes and prevents change blindness [41,42]; and (2) overlaying allows ad-hoc inspection of the events that differ between the two timelines.
-Overlaying, therefore, allows us to efficiently visualize and compare both timelines simultaneously.
+When both reality and diegetic timelines are visualized, we depict entity links from the reality timeline using solid lines at 50% opacity, and overlay the entity links from the diegetic timeline using dashed lines at 100% opacity.
+This allows us to efficiently visualize and compare both timelines simultaneously.
 More than two timelines could be visualized but only at the expense of additional visual clutter and line crossings.